bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

   users.

-While you can specify the color of your badge yourself, the Dynamic Badges action supports a convenient feature where, if you set a numeric value plus a range, it will auto set the color for you.
+While you can specify the color of your badge yourself, the Dynamic Badges action supports a convenient feature where, if you declare a range plus a numeric value somewhere inside that range, it will auto set the color for you.

 If your value is at the minimum end, the badge will be red, and if at the max end, it will be green.
 Anywhere in the middle is interpolated on a gradient, so that e.g. 50% will be yellow.